 Filtering

 Data filtering is a very useful technique in visual analysis.
 It entails the use of auto filters or built data that uses the comparison operates to analyze data that is visually.
 There are so many different types of filters that are used that includes the storage format filters.
 The filtering process of data includes the following processes like, evaluating both the time and numbers of filters and selecting the data that issues filtration.
 In some cases, the data sources are made of many quantities of large data.
 The reports require certain data to meet some conditions by setting the records that should be used for recording purposes (Lane & Gast, 2014).
 This can help create efficient and important designs.
+For example, when looking through a suspect’s bank records, a filter could be used to look for activity within a certain time period, a common amount, or a specific description.
+This could change a 1,000-character list into a list of 10 in a matter of seconds.
+Another bonus to the filtering technique is that multiple filters can be placed on the data so that a filter does not exclude any important information.
+Filtering can also be used as evidence within the timeline analysis.

 Link Analysis